APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system writes the new payment record to the (Billing & Invoices) data store, associating it with the invoice.

 The system sends/generates a "Payment Receipt."

+UC-16: Billing Retrieval
+Author: Michael Orenze Priority: High

+Purpose
+To allow the Owner to query and retrieve a list of billing records (invoices, payments, balances) from the system.

+Actors
+Owner

+Requirement Traceability
+BR-42: The Owner and Receptionist must be able to view each patient’s current balance.

+BR-47: Owners must be able to view operational and financial reports and analytics.

+Preconditions
+The Owner is logged into the system.

+The Owner has navigated to the financial or billing section.

+Postconditions
+The system displays the requested "List of Bills View" to the Owner.

+Basic Flow
+The Owner submits a "List of Bills Request."

+The system receives the request.

+The system queries the (Billing & Invoices) data store.

+The system receives the billing records.

+The system displays the "List of Bills View" to the Owner.